pgbouncer/pgbouncer/doc/config.md

 ### server_lifetime

-The pooler will close an unused server connection that has been connected longer than this.
+The pooler will close an unused (not currently linked to any client connection) server connection that has been connected longer than this.
 Setting it to 0 means the connection is to be used only once, then closed. [seconds]